 James Peacock

 Cabbagetown, Atlanta, in the last decade of the twentieth century.
-A forty-something African-American man watches gentrification in action.
-He sees “ash-brick factories now being converted into trendy lofts to make way for the chi-chi Yuppies swarming in” and reflects on the racial and class configurations attendant on neighborhood change: “The poor white trash in Cabbagetown despised chi-chi Yuppies a tad less than they hated niggers.
+A forty-something African American man watches gentrification in action.
+He sees “ash-brick factories now being converted into trendy lofts to make way for the chi-chi yuppies swarming in” and reflects on the racial and class configurations attendant on neighborhood change: “The poor white trash in Cabbagetown despised chi-chi yuppies a tad less than they hated niggers.
 They had more in common with the blacks, but you could never convince them of that.”
 Sardonic observations like these, taken from Nathan McCall’s black comedy Them (2007), abound in gentrification stories set in cities across the United States, and they demonstrate both the distinct power of literature to represent urban transformation, and the distinct challenges that transformation poses to writers.
 On the one hand, the novel’s abiding interest in multiple subjectivities, perception and affect, its potential for combining lyricism with ethnography, can allow for a nuanced treatment of gentrification in all its messiness and avoid the Manicheanism and moral reductionism of some critical debates.
 It can portray the “individuation of perception” that Sarah Schulman maintains is the antidote to the homogenization – of consumption, class, ethnicity, sexuality – inherent to gentrification.
 On the other hand, one must recognize that the subjectivities being represented are themselves partly shaped by larger political and socioeconomic forces, and that gentrification, as the authors of Gentrifier (2017) argue, carries “explanatory power” only when understood as a product of coincidental larger trends and not as “an all-encompassing belief system.”
-Part of the difficulty in talking about gentrification it is its multivalency: it has come to denote not only changing demographics in urban space, but also, among many other phenomena, collective loss of memory, the death of bohemian thinking (bohemian itself, as Erik Mortenson shows in this volume, being an “overdetermined” idea, but one that he allies to non-conformity and spontaneity), or neoliberalism more generally.
-From its original coinage by British sociologist Ruth Glass in 1964, referring to the displacement of “working class occupiers” by the middle classes in areas of inner London, gentrification has acquired, like country and city, and like suburbanization, as Kathy Knapp’s contribution to this volume indicates, a host of ideological values.
+Part of the difficulty in talking about gentrification is its multivalency: it has come to denote not only changing demographics in urban space, but also, among many other phenomena, collective loss of memory, the death of bohemian thinking (bohemian itself, as Erik Mortenson shows in this volume [Chapter 15], being an “overdetermined” idea, but one that he allies to nonconformity and spontaneity), or neoliberalism more generally.
+From its original coinage by British sociologist Ruth Glass in 1964, referring to the displacement of “working class occupiers” by the middle classes in areas of inner London, gentrification has acquired, like country and city, and like suburbanization, as Kathy Knapp’s contribution to this volume (Chapter 7) indicates, a host of ideological values.

 The challenge for gentrification novels, then, is to balance agency and structure in their portrayals, to demonstrate that if gentrification is driven in part by “cultural choice and consumer preference,” then those preferences are inseparable from policy decisions and global market forces.
 According to Peter Moskowitz, “We talk about gentrification at the interpersonal level because that’s how we see it in our daily lives – rents mysteriously rise, an art gallery opens one day, then hipsters follow.
 But in every gentrifying city there are always events, usually hidden from public view, that precede these street-level changes.”
 Adept as they are at representing interpersonal encounters, the best gentrification novels (complex, dialogic systems in themselves) also reveal the concomitant workings of politics and capital beyond the street, the block, the neighborhood.
 They show that people actively make choices, for a huge variety of reasons, to live in particular communities, but also, as Miranda Joseph persuasively argues in Against the Romance of Community (2002), that capital and community are supplementary, not conflicting realms.
 Such novels balance critique – primarily of gentrifiers – with a desire to humanize rather than demonize.